 Flavorful Caribbean Beef Patties

-As seen in: Midday Meals in Minutes
+Section: Midday Meals in Minutes

 These Jamaican beef patties feature a rich, seasoned ground beef filling packed with aromatic spices like allspice, curry powder, and scotch bonnet peppers.
 The filling is encased in a distinctively yellow pastry made vibrant with turmeric and curry powder.
 The dough incorporates grated butter for exceptional flakiness, while the filling maintains perfect moisture with breadcrumbs and stock.
 After assembly, these half-moon pastries are baked until golden for an authentic Caribbean street food experience at home.
 The result is a perfect balance of spicy, savory filling and buttery, flaky exterior.